 economics (better return on investment from milk than meat).
 Pig is not prohibited to meat eating Hindus but is rarely eaten due picked up from other cultures.
-Pigs are eaten in northeastern areas eaten in areas influenced by China and wild pigs were hunted in Kodava and The main meat eaten by Hindus is goat, which British conquerors were pleased to call "mutton" so it would taste better.
+Pigs are eaten in northeastern areas eaten in areas influenced by China, and where wild pigs were hunted The main meat eaten by Hindus is goat, which British conquerors were pleased to call "mutton" so it would taste better.
 In areas of India influenced by Islam (north), lamb predominates for both Muslims and Hindus.
 Hindus who eat meat avoid skin and fat - it is always removed before